Dental Admission Test

 Additional Score Reports

 When you request an additional score report for dental schools and other institutions, an official score report is sent.
 When you request an additional score report for yourself, you will receive an unofficial score report.
 There is a fee as noted in the DAT Guide for each report.
 Processing of additional score report requests requires approximately four weeks.
-Designate where to send an additional score report on the electronic form below or download and complete the PDF document below.
+Designate where to send an additional score report on the electronic form below.

 To have your examination results audited, complete the form below and submit the appropriate fee: